FateEvent/FateEvent/README.md

 Fascinated by programming and IT, I'm really curious about exploring new concepts and discovering languages and ways of coding.

-Don't hesitate to contact me if you have suggestions/questions.
+Don't hesitate to contact me if you have questions or suggestions.